Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 6.C.1.3.3 Expected investment timeline / exit strategy

-Your institutional policy (bylaws, statutes, shareholder agreements, etc.) should be very clear on the use and allocation of profits.
+The provider’s institutional policy (bylaws, statutes, shareholder agreements, etc.) should be very clear on the use and allocation of profits.
 It should detail how much of the current year’s profit is expected to be distributed in dividends and bonuses for staff and/or management, how much should be allocated to general reserves to maintain a good capital adequacy in the context of growth, and how much will be allocated to create benefits to clients.
-Your institution should also clearly state whether it has a goal to lower interest rates for clients as long as profits remain above a certain threshold.
+The institution should also clearly state whether it has a goal to lower interest rates for clients as long as profits remain above a certain threshold.

 Scoring guidance